zendframework/zend-expressive-swoole/docs/book/static-resources.md

 ## Middleware

-The `StaticResourceHandler` implementation also provides the ability to compose a queue of middleware to execute when attempting to serve a matched file.
+The `StaticResourceHandler` implementation performs its work by composing a queue of middleware to execute when attempting to serve a matched file.
 Using this approach, we are able to provide a configurable set of capabilities for serving static resources.
 What we currently provide is as follows: